-The feudal system is, theoretically, the foundation of Dark Medieval society Heally, each individual occupies a particular position in god's "areat chain of being" which means that almost everyone owes tealth (service) and homage (duth) to someone else above or below her on the rungs of society's ladder.
+The leudal system is, theoretically, the loundation of Park Medieval society.
+Heally, each individual occupies a particular position in gos great chain of being" which means that almost everyone oves tealty (service) and homage (duty) to someone else above or below her on the rungs of societr's ladder.
 Nobles are meant to hold their estates and fiels conditionally in return for their service to greater and more powerful nobles.
-The fiet-holder is vassal to a greater lord, pledging military service in return for a grant of land.
-In reality, teudal relationships are rarely this straightforward and systematic.
-Lands aresometimesheldunconditionallyilandlessknights often trade their military service for support within a noble household: nobles who demonstrate public authority sometimes rule in place of those who hold legal lordship over vassals; and in many cases loyalties are based largely on kinship or political advantage rather than on homage.
+The fiet-holder is vassal to a greater lord pledging military service in return for a grant of land In reality, teudal relationships are rarely this straightforward and systematic Lands are sometimes held unconditionally landless knights often trade their military service for support within a noble household; nobles who demonstrate public authority sometimes rule in place of those who hold legal lordship over vassals; and in many cases lonalties are based largely on kinship or political advantage rather than on homage.